panda3d/panda3d-docs/programming/models-and-actors/index.rst

 models: each is a piece of static non-animated geometry.

 Many engines provide tools to create terrain, and store that terrain into heightmap images.
-Panda3D can generate geometry for kind of heightmap terrains, refer to the :ref:`terrain` section for more information.
+Panda3D can generate geometry for a kind of heightmap terrain;
+refer to the :ref:`terrain` section for more information.
 For many simple terrains, though, many people prefer to use a static model rather than a heightmap image.